 resecure the stent to the child’s abdomen (Rationale 11)

-dispose of equipment, gloves and apron in a orange waste bag (Rationale 18 and 25)
+dispose of equipment, gloves and apron in an appropriate waste bag in line with the Trust's waste management policy (Rationale 18 and 25)

-perform a social hand wash and dry hands thoroughly (Rationale 18)
+perform a hand wash and dry hands thoroughly (Rationale 18)

-record the procedure in the child’s health care records (Rationale 14 and 26)
+record the procedure in the child’s health care records (Rationale 14)

 The child will require adequate analgesia prior to the stent being removed (Rationale 27).
-This must be prescribed and administered according to the Trust’s Drug Policy.
+This must be prescribed and administered according to the Trust’s medicine administration policy.

 In certain circumstances the stent should be clamped for several hours prior to removal, the doctor will advise if this is necessary (Rationale 28).

 The stent must be removed by, or under the supervision of a competent nurse or doctor.

 Standard precautions and an aseptic non-touch technique must be used (Rationale 17).